-We looked at redds per km by unit between 2009 to 2017 (Table 4) since 2009 was the first complete brood year since reintroduction efforts began.
+We looked at redds per km by unit between 2009 to 2018 since 2009 was the first complete brood year since reintroduction efforts began (Table 5).
 The early years of the reintroduction would not be representative of actual redds per km since the numbers released above the weir in several years were capped at 25 or 50 pair, or fish were hauled from Catherine Creek and released upstream due to very low returns to LGC.
-Additionally, prior to 2009 fish were released upstream of the confluence of LLGC which could have influenced fish use for that section (Unit 4).
-As previously identified, a large percentage of redds were constructed in the 4 km unit below the weir during the current re-introduction era (68% of all redds were below the weir in 2017).
-These redds were plotted with those observed during the endemic era study (1964 to 1971) for comparison (Figure 11).
-The mean percentage of redds below the weir for the current era are more than twice that of the endemic era (Figure 11, t-ratio = -5.15239, p = <0.001).
+Additionally, prior to 2009 fish were released upstream of the confluence of LLGC which could have influenced fish distribution and use for that section (Unit 4).
+As previously identified, a large percentage of redds were constructed in the 4 km unit below the weir during the current re-introduction era (52% of all redds were below the weir in 2018).
+These redds were plotted with those observed during the endemic era study (1964 to 1971) for comparison (Figure 14).
+The mean percentage of redds below the weir for the current era are more than twice that of the endemic era (t-ratio assuming unequal variance = -5.6530, p = <0.001).

-Table 4.
-Number of spring Chinook salmon redds per km by unit, RY 2009-2017.
+Table 5.
+Number of spring Chinook salmon redds per km by unit, RY 2009-2018.